VIS-SIG/Wonderful-Wednesdays/data/2022/2022-09-14/readme.md

 * A threshold of ± 10 or ± 5 points for the cahange from baseline could be used for assessing meaningful worsening or improvement

 ## References
+Aaronson, N. K., S. Ahmedzai, B. Bergman, M. Bullinger, A. Cull, N. J. Duez, A. Filiberti, et al. 1993.
+“The European Organization for Research and Treatment of Cancer QLQ-C30: A Quality-of-Life Instrument for Use in International Clinical Trials in Oncology.”
+JNCI Journal of the National Cancer Institute 85 (5): 365–76. https://doi.org/10.1093/jnci/85.5.365.